5.7.2 Block Tool

 4. Create Block from Selected: takes out all marked track elements from of their current block assignment and puts them into a brand new block.
 This new block will have default properties and will not be linked to any other elements on the scene.
 Except for the track elements affected by the move, the properties of any existing block, including the linkages, length, station assignment remain unchanged.
 Marked grid elements containing other scene elements are not affected.

-Note: is the selection does not cover any track elements, no block will be created,
+Note: if the selection does not cover any track elements, no block will be created.

 After the nearby connections have been made, CTC marks the spots that could have connections but there was nothing close there with yellow dots.
 You can link a pair of them by clicking on the yellow dots: use left mouse button on the first, and the right mouse button on the other (see picture below)